davidc6/exploring_rust/rust-notes/concurrency.md

     - These are deterministic and can't deadlock
 - Channels (thread-safe one-way communication, one thread receiving the other sending)
 - Shared mutable state (when using shared memory with synchronisation primitives)

+## Fork-join parallelism

+Diving the task into smaller tasks so that these can be executed in parallel, and joined afterwards.

+## Channels

+Rust's channel are multi producer, single consumer (mpsc).
+This is a message passing communication pattern (CSP - communicating sequential processes).

 ## Shared mutable state